Moissanite FAQs

 No. Moissanite is made of silicon carbide, while cubic zirconia is made of zirconium dioxide.
 An exceptionally cheap, man-made stone, cubic zirconia entered the jewellery market in the 1970s.
 It looked so similar to a diamond that it was soon used to dupe unsuspecting customers into thinking that they had bought a diamond.
 In recent years cubic zirconia has gotten a rebrand as CZ and is often sold as itself as a cheap diamond alternative on fashion jewellery sites.

-Is Moissanite Better than Cubic Zirconia?
+Is Moissanite Better Than Cubic Zirconia?

 Absolutely!
 At first glance they may appear pretty similar: both give you the wonderful clear sparkle of a diamond.
 However, while moissanite will retain its same brilliance, colour and clarity for a lifetime (and beyond!) cubic zirconia starts to lose its sparkle after just a few years.
 Cubic zirconia gets irreversibly cloudy over time as it is a porous stone that absorbs oils from the skin and chemicals and dirt from exposure to everyday life.
 Cubic zirconia is also less scratch resistant than moissanite and its sharp edges have a tendency to become rounded and dull over time.
 Put simply: a moissanite engagement ring is a forever ring, a cubic zirconia ring is temporary.